 Unlike a LUDP halt due to volatility, this halt is because big brother stepped in.
 When the SEC halts a stock, it’s usually because some form of criminal activity is involved.

-From front-loading or manipulating the stock price, these are commonly penny and OTC stocks.
+These are commonly penny and OTC stocks from front-loading or manipulating the stock price.
 Unfortunately, the halt can last for days or even weeks.

 Worse yet, they often resume trading at a fraction of their price post-halt.
 Sometimes a drop of 80% isn’t uncommon.
 For these reasons, use extreme caution when trading penny stocks.